Shiners' War: End to the violence

-By this time, Bytown citizens themselves were becoming better organized.
-Aylen, who had been charged with a number of offences over the years without any apparent consequence, either sold or rented out his properties on the Upper Canada side of the Ottawa River, and moved to Aylmer in Lower Canada, where he continued in the lumber business and apparently became a respected member of the community.
+By this time, Bytown citizens themselves had become better organized.
+Aylen had been charged with a number of offences over the years without any apparent consequence.
+But in 1837 he either sold or rented out his properties on the Upper Canada side of the Ottawa River and moved to Aylmer in Lower Canada, where he continued in the lumber business and apparently became a respected member of the community.
 He died in 1868.

-Occasional violence still occurred by groups claiming to be the Shiners until 1845.
-Nonetheless, while the terrorism continued into the late 1840s, the Shiners began to fade without Peter Aylen to lead them.
+The Shiners faded without Peter Aylen to lead them.
+Occasional violence still occurred by groups claiming to be the Shiners until 1845 and the late 1840s.

 Shiners

 It is unknown how the name "Shiners" was given to Irish involved in the fighting.
 Some possibilities exist: